Seo-4d696b75/compose-loop-pager/README.md

 ## Implementation

 - `LazyLayout` for infinite scrolling
-- `AnchoredDraggableState` for user-interaction and animation like orizinal `HorizontalPager`
+- `AnchoredDraggableState` for user-interaction and animation

 ## Features